 In short, you can end up spending anywhere from $40-50 USD a night to over $500 USD a night.
 I recommend a little research here through your favorite booking sites and definitely reading the up on others’ reviews.
 That’s a no-brainer.

-Also, don’t forget to buy your reef-safe sunscreen before you fly to Belize because you may not be able to find it there.
+Don’t forget to buy your marine and reef-safe sunscreen before you fly to Belize because you may not be able to find it there.